 “It’s normal to be upset if your spouse asks for a #divorce, but reaching for a stun gun is not a wise separation move” – source

-An American woman was charged this week after tasering her husband repeatedly when he told her he wanted a divorce. ”Shock and distress” fail to adequately capture her response to the announcement.
+An American woman was charged after tasering her husband repeatedly when he told her he wanted a divorce. ”Shock and distress” fail to adequately capture her response to the announcement.
 This is a brief and basic guide about what to do in those first terrible moments, days and weeks, for those taken by surprise by their spouse’s pronouncement.

 Being human, it will be very difficult to execute this plan to perfectly, so try to focus on doing what you manage.